-Programmable READ preamble the training are different from that defined for the DDR3 SDRAM.
+Programmable READ preamble tRPRE can be set to 1tCK or 2tCK via the MR4 register.
+Both the 1tCK and 2tCK DDR4 preamble settings are different from that defined for the DDR3 SDRAM.
 Both DDR4 READ preamble settings may require the memory controller to train (or read level) its data strobe receivers using the READ preamble training.